 Previous Page Next Page

 If a background check is not successfully completed, it is closed, and the prospective employee is ineligible to work for DFPS.

-The hiring authority or HR staff may contact the Background Checks staff to request an extension of the 30-day deadline if the person provides proof that he or she took reasonable steps to meet all requirements.
+A request for an extension of the 30-day deadline may be granted if proof is provided that the person took reasonable steps to meet all requirements.

+Previous Page Next Page